-Source: Field data (2025)
+Source: Field Survey (2025)

 The workforce at UEDCL is predominantly composed of relatively new employees, with 51.5% having less than one year of service and only 8.6% exceeding 11 years, as shown in Table 5.
 This composition reflects challenges in staff retention and turnover within East African public utilities, as identified by Mwesigwa and Namiyingo (2021).
 A workforce where over 70% of employees have less than five years of experience, such as UEDCL's 68.7%, negatively impacts service delivery and institutional knowledge retention, as noted by Ibrahim et al. (2023).
 Limited retention of experienced staff often correlates with lower operational efficiency, a concern reported by the African Development Bank (2024).
 Employees with five to ten years of experience constitute 22.7%, aligning with World Bank (2023) findings on employment trends in developing countries.
 This proportion, however, remains below the recommended 30-35% necessary for effective knowledge transfer and succession planning in utility companies.
 Addressing these gaps requires strategic interventions to enhance staff retention and maintain an optimal experience balance at UEDCL.